madminer-tool/madminer-workflow/README.md

 <container-id>#/home $ ls
 ```

-If you want to check the Dockerfile for the last two images go to `worklow-madminer/docker`.

 _The point of this repository is to make the life easier for the users so they won't need
 to figure out themselves the arguments of the scripts on `/home/code/` nor how to input new observables.
 The whole pipeline will be automatically generated when they follow the steps in the sections below.